-Of the 15 million acres of cropland in production in the State, 12.5 million acres are dryland and the remainder are irrigated.
+Of the fifteen million acres of cropland in production in the state, 12.5 million acres are dryland and the remainder are irrigated.
 Montana's major water use is the irrigation of these 2.5 million acres of cropland from both surface-water and ground-water diversions.
-Agricultural demands, hydroelectric generating facilities and instream-flow reservations have already claimed most of the surface water.
+Agricultural demands, hydro-electric generating facilities and instream-flow reservations have already claimed most of the surface water.
 This surface-water demand has resulted in over-appropriation of these waters, placing additional demands on ground-water resources.
+Sources of potable ground water in certain areas are now limited.